It’s difficult to view menopause as a positive time when it’s such a negative sounding word.

 The American author Florence King once famously said: “a woman must wait for her ovaries to die before she can get her rightful self back“.
 Wow, that’s a powerful statement, but the sentiment absolutely resonates with me.

-In a recent edition of New Zealand Listener magazine, Nicky Pelligrino wrote about the “The Age of Success, The Rise and Rise of Older Women” stating “Advancing age seems an unlikely tool in a woman’s arsenal to break the glass ceiling.
-But growing numbers of 50-plus women are taking up new challenges and rising up the ranks.”
+In a recent edition of New Zealand Listener magazine, Nicky Pellegrino wrote about the ‘The Age of Success, The Rise and Rise of Older Women’.
+“Advancing age seems an unlikely tool in a woman’s arsenal to break the glass ceiling,” she wrote.
+“But growing numbers of 50-plus women are taking on new challenges and rising up the ranks.”

 In a word, menopausal women, are given the gift of freedom.
 Freedom from the constraints of running a busy household, freedom from the pressures of climbing the corporate ladder and freedom to express themselves authentically.